anthonymilazzo/secrettool/README.md

 secrets:
  - foo
  - bar

+envs:
+ - dev
+ - prod
 ```

 * project: the name of your project
 * secrets: the list of all secrets that the project needs
+* envs: list of all environments where secrets will be replicated

 ## Secrets Linting
 secrettool includes a secrets "linter" to ensure: